Woooooood/my-super-table/README.md

 tableHeight : modifying the table size in view height (vh). <br>
-tableWidth : changing the table width in view width(vw).
+tableWidth : changing the table width in view width(vw).<br>
+tableBackgroundColor: change the background color of the table.<br>
+tableTextColor: change the text color of the table.<br>
+tableHoverColor: change the hover color of the table.